Liveaboard vessel in the Red Sea with Diver on Tour

 Encounters with big fish

-The most important questions about route, experience, boarding, equipment and organisation directly visible as cards.
+The most important questions about route, experience, boarding, equipment and organisation are directly visible as cards.

-North tours are ideal for wrecks and classic highlights.
-South tours are especially exciting for divers looking for offshore reefs, big fish and more demanding conditions.
+North routes are ideal for wrecks and classic highlights.
+South routes are especially exciting for guests looking for offshore reefs, big fish and more demanding conditions, but the current south routes are fully booked.

 Can I fly directly to Marsa Alam?

 Yes.
-If you find a suitable flight to Marsa Alam, transfer from the airport to the boat can also be organised on request.
+If you find a suitable flight to Marsa Alam, transfer from the airport to the vessel can also be organised on request.

 Is Nitrox necessary?

-Nitrox is not absolutely required, but it is very useful for many divers on liveaboards, especially with several dives per day.
+Nitrox is not mandatory, but it is very useful for many guests on liveaboards, especially with several dives per day.

 Do I need a visa for Egypt?

 Yes.
-You usually receive the visa on arrival at the airport.
-Your passport should still be valid for at least 6 months.
+The visa is usually obtained on arrival at the official bank counter at the airport.
+Your passport should be valid for at least 6 months on entry.

 Is there mobile reception or internet on board?